 What Is Double Taxation?

-What Types of Entities Can Be Pass-Through Entities?
+What Types of Pass-Through Entities Can Your Business Become?

-Several types of business entities are generally treated as pass-through entities unless they specifically elect to be treated otherwise.
+Several common business types are generally treated as pass-through entities unless they specifically elect to be treated otherwise.
+Understanding the differences between business types helps you make the right choice.

 There is no federal entity-level tax for these types of pass-through businesses:

-C corporations are not pass-through entities by default but may be able to elect to become pass-through entities.
-All C corporation profits are subject to the 21 percent corporate flat tax before profits can be distributed, and their share of income will be taxed again.
+C corporations are not pass-through entities.
+However, eligible corporations can elect to be taxed as an S corporation, which is a pass-through tax status.
+All C corporation profits are subject to the 21 percent corporate flat tax before profits can be distributed, and shareholders’ share of income will be taxed again.
+C corporations must also file a corporate income tax return separate from their owners’ personal returns.

 How Does a Business Become a Pass-Through Entity?